 '''

 Attached devices:

 Host: scsi3 Channel: 00 Id: 00 Lun: 00

 Vendor: QUANTUM Model: ULTRIUM 3 Rev: xxxx

-ANSI SCSI revision: 04
+Type: Sequential-Access ANSI SCSI revision: 04

-Sequential-Access
+Attached devices:

+'''

+'''

 Host: scsi3 Channel: 00 Id: 00 Lun: 01

 Vendor: DELL Model: PV-124T Rev: Vxx

-Sequential-Access

-ANSI SCSI revision: 04
+Type: Sequential-Access ANSI SCSI revision: 04

 '''

 Administrators should add the echo command to the Linux boot scripts because the device information is not persistent and must be created each time the system boots up.
 One example file that can be used for storing the commands is /etc/rc.local.
 Note that configuring additional devices on a server or a storage area network (SAN) can cause the devices to be reordered, which requires administrators to modify the commands.
-If the Fibre Channel adapter supports Persistent Bindings or an equivalent function, it can be enabled to reduce the chance of devices being reordered upon discovery.

 NOTE: This procedure must be run each time the server is booted.
-Also, if backup application services are running (for example, they automatically start when the OS loads), they must be disabled and re-enabled after the above procedure
+Also, if backup application services are running (for example, they automatically start when the OS loads), they must be disabled and re-enabled after the above procedure.

-The other way to enable LUN support is to recompile the kernel and enable LUN scanning in the Adaptec driver, but it requires advanced knowledge of Linux and will not be covered here.
+The other way to enable LUN support is to recompile the kernel and enable LUN scanning in the controller driver, but it requires advanced knowledge of Linux and will not be covered here.
 However, it will allow the server to always boot and see the device without any manual procedures.